 How to Reserve a Space at the Park for your Wedding

 Kim and Geoff used the Madrone and Bay Vista picnic areas for their wedding.
 The other weddings I have done at Roberts have also utilized these two sites.
 You need to reserve two sites to do a wedding at the Roberts.
-The rental fee for the two sites is $566 plus a $325 deposit.
+The rental fee (at the time I wrote this) for the two sites is $566 plus a $325 deposit.
 Kim and Geoff had their ceremony at the Madrone site and reception at the Bay Vista site.
 Check availability for Madrone/Bay Vista on the EBRPD site Facility Availability Calendar.
 To make your reservation you will need to meet with a park ranger and do a walkthrough.
 Once you have done your site visit, you can call the EBRPD to reserve your date and get the rental contract.
 Here is a link to their reservation page.
 Their number is 888-327-2757.

 Some Park Rules and Considerations